 Choosing a Home

 Admission to a long term care home is usually preceded by a sudden crisis.
 Many individuals and families quickly find themselves under the immense strain of adjusting to a new reality.
-On top of the major anxieties that can come with a change in the health status of yourself or a loved one, there are pressures from hospital and Community Care Access Centre (CCAC) staff to choose a new home.
+On top of the major anxieties that can come with a change in the health status of yourself or a loved one, there are pressures from hospital and Community Care Access Centre (CCAC) team to choose a new home.
 You may have been given a list of possible homes, and asked to return it with your choices in a very short time frame.
 Where does one begin to navigate through this important yet complex process?

 At Pine Villa Care Centre we are here to help ease the stress and confusion that often comes with the choosing a long term care home.
 It is important to determine whether the Home is a place where people are supported and encouraged to achieve all that they can be.
 To get a feel for the care, culture, and the general atmosphere of a Home, it is suggested to visit the Homes that interest you.
 To begin, call and speak with the Admissions Coordinator for the Home to book a date and time to tour.